endjin/hadoop/README.md

 )
 ```

-This will then use the token provider by default for getting access tokens for all Azure Storage accounts.
+This will then use the token provider by default for getting access tokens for all accounts when using `abfs(s)://` protocol.

 #### `AzureCliCredentialTokenProvider`